I've been doing a little sewing lately and if feels good!

 THE WILDFIRES and they named their robot ROBOFIRE.

 Lucy's team came up with a hypothetical solution to wildfires: a backpack for campers that holds materials to contain small fires and put them out quickly.
 They made up a skit showcasing their backpack and performed it in front of judges, to demonstrate teamwork.
 Then, they had to present their research findings to another panel of judges.
 Then, their robot was critiqued for design and function.
+Finally, the robots got to compete.

+This is what the set up looked like.
 The league regulated course was laid out on the center tables, where teams competed two at a time.
 Video of the table tops was projected on the large screen hanging in front of the curtain, so you could see the action!
 The screen on the left was the scoreboard.

 Only two programmers from each team can stand at the table during this part.
 The course is set up like a natural disaster zone, with a number of obstacles-- there are Mini Figures to pull to a safety zone, a lever to release a Lego airplane suspended on a cable, etc. The robot starts in a designated corner, the kids feverishly program it for a specific obstacle.
 Then, off it goes!
 It autonomously and hopefully goes where it's suppose to go, completing the mission and returning to the start corner to be programmed for the next task.
 They are trying to get as many missions completed within 2 1/2 minutes.